getchui/sample-apps/python/python_dist_bundle/readme.md

 Start by exporting your provided token as an envionrmnet variable with the key `TRUEFACE_TOKEN`. ex. `export TRUEFACE_TOKEN=<YOUR_TOKEN_HERE>`

-Some sample apps may require you to have additional model files downloaded (they will throw an exception if the model file is not detected).
+Most Some sample apps may require you to have additional model files downloaded (they will throw an exception if the model file is not detected).
 The model files can be downloaded by running `./download_models/download_all_models.sh`.
+You can also choose to download only the models files required for your application by running the individual scripts provided in that directory.
 If you download the model files to a directory other than the run directory, you must specify the path to the directory using the `tfsdk.ConfigurationOptions.models_path` configuration option.

 The sample code can be run by calling `python3 sample_code_name.py`.